Oregon’s Pinot Noir: Meet Elouan

 And if you want a fun crash course on Pinot Noir, grab some popcorn and watch Sideways—Miles will walk you through why this grape is a true star of the vineyard!

-This gorgeous garnet-hued Pinot is a feast for the senses.
-On the nose, it delights with cherry, plum, cocoa, and whispers of baking spices.
-On the palate, enjoy rich, balanced flavors of raspberry and candied cranberry, with just a hint of pepper to keep things intriguing.
+This gorgeous garnet‑hued Pinot Noir is a true feast for the senses.
+On the nose, it opens with bright cherry, ripe plum, soft cocoa, and gentle hints of baking spice.
+The first sip delivers rich, balanced flavors of raspberry and candied cranberry, with a subtle touch of pepper that keeps each taste layered and intriguing.

 Elouan is the result of California winemaker, Joseph Wagner, heading North to Oregon, one of the world’s renowned Pinot Noir regions and producing Pinot Noir with depth of flavor, vibrancy and suppleness.